rickydunlop/fbmessenger-node/README.md

 Basically we have 3 types of events according to Facebook documentation:

+ATTENTION:

+`(event)` param here is optional, you can omit it, and it's only purpose is to show you incoming data.
+According to Facebook documentation each incoming data can containt multiple `entries`, that's why this library supports iterating over them in background and emits proper actions, so you don't have to worry about losing any data.
+To get latest entry you should use `messenger.lastEntry` object.
+Go through documentation to see examples.

 #### `messenger.on('message', (event))`

 Event triggered when the bot receives message from the user.